Pyomo/PyomoGallery/README.md

 #### For Users

 This project supports a collection of Pyomo models and scripting examples.
-See the [wiki](https://github.com/Pyomo/PyomoGallery/wiki), for the list of examples.
+[See the wiki for the list of examples.](https://github.com/Pyomo/PyomoGallery/wiki)

 The Pyomo Gallery is available under the BSD License.